StamTso/WeatherApp/README.md

-This project is created as part of a given interview task.
+Weather App is a singe page application developed on React JS.
 It fetches weather forecast data from the openweathermap.org API.

 More info to come soon...